the-teachingRSE-project/competencies/competencies.md

 Here, we use \ac{ML} in a broad sense of machine-based learning including deep learning, reinforcement learning, neuro-symbolic learning and similar.

 ML-RSEs analyse and check the suitability of an algorithm if it fulfils the needs of a certain task and they play a main role in deciding and selecting \ac{ML} libraries for a given task.
-The increasing usage of \ac{ML} in numerous scientific areas with social impact involves an emphasised awareness and consideration of possible manipulative or discriminatory influences.
+The increasing usage of \ac{ML} in numerous scientific areas with social impact involves an emphasised awareness and consideration of possible influences and biases.
 At the intersection of data science [@SSIDataScience] and data-focused RSEs, the complex way of solving problems utilising \ac{ML} calls for this separate specialisation.